TristanvanLeeuwen/IP_and_Im_Lectures/numerical_optimisation.md

 ---

 When compared to the subgradient method, we may expect better performance from the proximal gradient method when $D$ is strongly convex and $R$ is convex.
-Even if $J$ is smooth, the proximal gradient method may be favourable as the convergence constants depend on the Lipschitz constant of $D$ only; not $J$.
-All this comes at the cost of solving a minimisation problem at each iteration, so these methods are usually only applied when a closed-form expression for the proximal operator exists.
+Even if $J$ is smooth, the proximal gradient method may be favorable as the convergence constants depend on the Lipschitz constant of $D$ only; not $J$.
+All this comes at the cost of solving a minimization problem at each iteration, so these methods are usually only applied when a closed-form expression for the proximal operator exists.

 ```{admonition} Example: *one-norm*
 The proximal operator for the $\ell_1$ norm solves